adamedx/autographps/README.md

     TimeLocal  : 2/6/2018 6:05:09 AM
     TimeUtc    : 2/6/2018 6:05:09 AM

-If you need to launch another console with Posh Graph, you can just run the faster command below which skips the build step since QuickStart already did that for you (though it's ok to run QuickStart again):
+If you need to launch another console with Posh Graph, you can run the faster command below which skips the build step since QuickStart already did that for you (though it's ok to run QuickStart again):

     .\build\import-devmodule.ps1